Belladear4029/project-4-wdi/README.md

 <p align="center"><img src="https://imgur.com/gAcK94I.png" width="700"></p>

 When it came to adding a recommendation, I wanted to keep it simple therefore only created four fields for the user to complete: the city, the place, a comment and a rating.
-The rest of the information I got from using Google Autocomplete and [Google Places API](https://developers.google.com/places/web-service/intro) simultaneously.
+The rest of the information I got from using [Google Place Autocomplete](https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete) and [Google Places API](https://developers.google.com/places/web-service/intro) simultaneously.

 I designed the app so that when a new recommendation is added, it would first check to see whether its city is already in the database, before creating a new one.
 If the city already exists, this step is skipped and the new recommendation is added under the existing city (as shown in my 'create recommendation route' below).